Top of main content

 The condition of the property and outdoor space

-One of the most important considerations is whether the building itself is structurally sound.
-You may want to have a professional survey done to get an accurate picture of the property’s condition.
+Is the building itself structurally sound?
+Ideally, you should have a professional survey done for an accurate picture of the property’s condition.

-There are also a few superficial checks you can do yourself to get an idea.
-Start by asking yourself the following:
+There are also superficial checks you can do yourself to get an idea.
+Start by asking yourself:

-2. Can you see any cracks, missing bricks, broken windows or warped or rotting wood?
+• Can you see any cracks, missing bricks, broken windows, or warped or rotting wood?

-4. Are all the fixtures and fittings, such as carpets, doors and built-in appliances, intact?
+• Are all the fixtures and fittings, such as carpets, doors, and built-in appliances, intact?

-8. Can you see any issues with the paving, flowerbeds, lawns, trees, gates, walls and fences or the driveways?
+• Can you see any problems with the paving, flowerbeds, lawns, trees, gates, walls, fences, or driveways?

 The features of the property

-Some properties are ‘fixer-uppers’, meaning you can improve them and make them feel like your own.
-But if you find yourself thinking the property would only be fine if you made big structural changes, it may not be the one for you, unless you have the budget.
+Some properties are ‘fixer-uppers’, meaning you can improve the property and make it feel like your own.
+But if you find yourself thinking the property would only be fine if you made big structural changes, it may not be the one for you (unless you have the budget).

 You can ask yourself these questions to see whether the property will suit you:

-4. What Energy Performance Certificate (EPC) rating does the property have?
-This will show you how energy efficient the property is and will give you an idea of how much your energy bills will cost.
+• What Energy Performance Certificate (EPC) rating does the property have?
+This will show you how energy-efficient the property is and give you an idea of how much your energy bills will cost.

-5. What’s the parking like?
-Is there a driveway and, if not, can you park outside on the road or nearby?
+• What’s the parking like?
+Is there a driveway, or if not, can you park outside on the road or nearby?

 Your home may be repossessed if you do not keep up repayments on your mortgage.